-- (1) Within the protected zone, holes, tack welds, erection aids, air-arc gouging, and unspecified thermal cutting from fabrication or erection operations shall be repaired as required by the engineer of record. - (2) Steel headed stud anchors and decking attachments that penetrate the beam flange shall not be placed on beam flanges within the protected zone.
-Arc spot welds as required to secure decking shall be permitted. - (3) Welded, bolted, screwed or shot-in attachments for perimeter edge angles, exterior facades, partitions, duct work, piping or other construction shall not be placed within the protected zone.
+- (a) Within the protected zone, holes, tack welds, erection aids, air-arc gouging, and unspecified thermal cutting from fabrication or erection operations shall be repaired as required by the engineer of record. - (b) Steel headed stud anchors shall not be placed on beam flanges within the protected zone. - (c) Arc spot welds as required to attach decking are permitted. - (d) Decking attachments that penetrate the beam flange shall not be placed on beam flanges within the protected zone, except power-actuated fasteners up to 0.18 in. diameter are permitted. - (e) Welded, bolted, or screwed attachments or power-actuated fasteners for perimeter edge angles, exterior facades, partitions, duct work, piping or other construction shall not be placed within the protected zone.